cbpspratap/SQLTraining/Chapter 10/Readme.md

 There are two options to choose the default database before performing any SQL operation:
 1. Right click on database and click on "Set as Default Schema"
-2. ***USE*** along with database name can be used to set the default database before any SQL statements run.
+2. ***USE***: USE keyword along with database name can be used to set the default database before any SQL statements run.
 Below is the syntax to use it:

 **Syntax:**